ASEAN, Australia and New Zealand’s upgraded free trade area deal enters into force

-SINGAPORE – An upgraded agreement between Asean, Australia and New Zealand entered into force on April 21, enhancing business opportunities across a free trade area of over 703 million people, with a combined gross domestic product of more than US$5.6 trillion (S$7.3 trillion).
+SINGAPORE — An upgraded agreement between ASEAN, Australia and New Zealand entered into force on Monday, enhancing business opportunities across a free trade area of over 703 million people, with a combined gross domestic product of more than US$5.6 trillion.

 The agreement enters into force at a time when US President Donald Trump appears bent on reversing decades of globalisation in favour of his protectionist policies that carry the risk of slowing down trade and economic growth worldwide.